2015 in Glory: Results

 ^{1} Andrei Stoica was replaced with Saulo Cavalari.

 ^{2} Pat Barry was replaced with Dustin Jacoby.

 ^{3} Elias El Rayess was replaced with Max Baumert.

 Glory 21: San Diego

-Glory 21: San Diego was a kickboxing event held on May 8, 2015 at the Valley View Casino Center in San Diego, California, USA.
+Glory 21: San Diego was a kickboxing event held on May 8, 2015 at the Valley View Casino Center in San Diego, California, US.

 Background

 This event featured world title fight for the Glory Middleweight Championship of Artem Levin vs. Simon Marcus as headliner.
 Also this event featured 4-Man Heavyweight Qualification Tournament which will grant the winner entry into the Glory Heavyweight Contender Tournament to be held later.

 Glory 21 had average of 488,000 and peak of 797,000 viewers on Spike TV.